 Graduate Medical Education Professionals in Training who are classified as one of the paid or unpaid appointments at the University of Minnesota on the Classification & Appointment Policy, or the Without Salary Appointment Policy.

-- Leave of Absence Guide
+- Leave of Absence Resources

 - 8/25/2021: The GME Leave Policy was updated to remove outdated language around who is eligible for personal leaves.
 Previously, the J-1 visa did not support this kind of leave, this statement has now been removed.
 The ‘Program Responsibility’ section was moved to the top of the page under the section ‘Reason for Leave’, so the programs have clear visibility on what to do when a leave is requested.
 Added to the Program Responsibilities section was a clarifying statement on how programs should inform all stakeholders through the GME LOA Summary, and that all J-1 visa holders' leaves must be approved by ECFMG before the leave occurs when at all possible.
 The changes were approved by the GMEC on August 24, 2021.

 - 1/28/2020: Parental leave section was updated to state no later than 13 weeks after the birth or adoption event, or longer at the discretion of the program.
 The policy previously stated “no later than 7 weeks.”
 The GMEC also approved the section in parental leave that states, “Trainees may be eligible for other leaves that occur prior to or after parental leave under other applicable leave policies.
 In all cases, FMLA runs concurrently with paid parental leave and other applicable paid leaves.”